 - Bring the stock back to a low boil and then reduce heat to medium-low

-- Cook covered until the rice is tender (add water if the broth is absorbed and the rice is not fully cooked)
+- Cook covered on low until the rice is tender (add water if the broth is absorbed and the rice is not fully cooked)

 - Season with salt to your preference

 - Season with black pepper (I love liberal amounts of black pepper in this dish)